Marko-Programmer/user-auth-system/README.md

 <br><br>
 ## 🔐 Security
-Passwords are hashed before storing
+Passwords are hashed before storing,

-All SQL queries use prepared statements (to prevent SQL injection)
+All SQL queries use prepared statements (to prevent SQL injection),

-Role-based permissions are enforced via a role field in the users table
+Role-based permissions are enforced via a role field in the users table.

 <br><br>
 ## 📌 Requirements